 So how do we do it?

-Make time: Whether it’s a few hours or a whole day, designate the time to enjoy the act of sex and not feel like you have to rush it.
+Whether it’s a few hours or a whole day, designate the time to enjoy the act of sex and not feel like you have to rush it.
 Taking things slow makes them all the more enjoyable.

 Richardson gives us one final, fitting analogy.
 Sex is like fire—if you fuel it too quickly, it will create big, blazing flames but will quickly die down.
 But if you keep the flame low, sustaining it by adding pieces of wood and kindling gradually, it’ll last all night long.